 The two-company structure is intended to separate assets from activities.
 Assets should be held in a holding LLC (preferably a series company that stays out of sight and does little or no public business) while dealings with tenants, contractors, vendors, and the public at large should be conducted by an entirely separate LLC designated as a management company.
 The management company owns no meaningful assets and operates as a near shell.
 It is an intentional target for lawsuits while the holding company remains largely invisible and immune from lawsuits.
 Why?
 Because the holding company has no legal connection (privity) with anyone, meaning it does not directly conduct business with anyone.
 In the American legal system, the absence of privity almost always means that a lawsuit will be unsuccessful (although not inexpensive, since the defendant still must pay attorney’s fees and costs through the discovery process and summary judgment).

-Layered structures add multiple liability barriers.
-Take a look at our graphic entitled “Triple Firewall with Anonymity.”
-This structure is notable because it preserves the division of activities from assets that is at the core of the two-company structure, but adds additional liability horizontal firewalls.
+Layering creates additional liability barriers within the two-company structure.
+Return to our website and take a look at the graphic entitled “Triple Firewall with Anonymity.”
+This structure is notable because it preserves the division of activities from assets (the core principle of the two-company structure) but adds additional horizontal firewalls.
 And by including a series LLC as a holding company, the structure adds vertical firewalls between individual series that are insulated and isolated from one another.

 Anonymity Trusts as Sole Member and Manager of an LLC

-Given the annual reporting requirements in all states, however, layering of LLCs is not enough.
+Given the annual reporting requirements in nearly all states, however, layering of LLCs may not be enough.
 Recall that in Texas the annual PIR requires the name, title, and mailing address of each officer, director, member, general partner, or manager.
 The form must then be signed by someone who, at the very least, is an authorized representative.